matrix-org/matrix-spec-proposals/proposals/4010-push-rules-and-account-data.md

   currently `m.push_rules` only makes sense for global account data and `m.fully_read` only makes sense for room account data).

+The above rules shall also apply when deleting account data if [MSC3391](https://github.com/matrix-org/matrix-spec-proposals/pull/3391) is merged before this MSC.

 ## Potential issues

 None, hopefully.